 - The proposed rezoning aligns with the character envisioned by the FLUM by providing an opportunity to develop a variety of housing types.
 The Residential-5-Conditional Zoning District (R-5-CZD) district would allow residential uses that the FLUM indicates are appropriate.
 The Conditional Zoning application proposes a use that falls within the 'Townhomes & Residences' category. - The presence of Activated Street Frontages suggests urban design that is compatible with more intense, pedestrian-oriented development.
-Zoning conditions would be useful to ensure that street activation is achieved. - Residential-5 (R-5) standards would limit height to around 5 stories maximum, consistent with FLUM guidance for Building Height.
-The Conditional Zoning application proposes housing types that are commonly built at between 2 and 4 stories.

-• The proposed rezoning supports residential development at the scale described in the Small Area Plan.
-Zoning conditions would be useful to ensure that the identified buffer treatment and pedestrian/bicycle facilities are provided, and to ensure that the development meets the principles of the Small Area Plan.
+Zoning conditions would be useful to define how street activation will be achieved. - Residential-5 (R-5) standards would limit height to around 5 stories maximum, consistent with FLUM guidance for Building Height.
+The Conditional Zoning application proposes housing types that are commonly built at between 2 and 4 stories. - The proposed rezoning supports residential development at the scale described in the Small Area Plan.
+Zoning conditions would be useful to regulate the provision of the identified buffer treatment and pedestrian/bicycle facilities, and to define how the development will meet the principles of the Small Area Plan.